MetaMask/metamask-docs/snaps/reference/permissions.md

 ## Dynamic permissions

 Dynamic permissions are not requested in the manifest file.
-Instead, they are acquired during the lifecycle of the snap.
+Instead, your snap can acquire dynamic permissions during its lifecycle.

 ### eth_accounts

+A snap can request permission to call the Ethereum provider's [`eth_accounts`](/wallet/reference/eth_accounts) RPC method by calling the provider's [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts) RPC method.
-This dynamic permission is acquired when a snap calls the `eth_requestAccounts` method of the Ethereum provider.
-Calling `eth_requestAccounts` requires the [`ethereum-provider` endowment](#endowmentethereum-provider).
-The presence of the permission can be checked by calling [`wallet_getPermissions`](/wallet/reference/rpc-api/#wallet_getpermissions).
-If the permission is present, the return value of `wallet_getPermissions` will contain a permission with a `parentCapability` of `eth_accounts`.
-It will come with a caveat of `restrictReturnedAccounts`, an array of all the accounts that the user allowed for this snap:
+Calling `eth_requestAccounts` requires the [`ethereum-provider`](#endowmentethereum-provider) endowment.

+You can check the presence of the permission by calling [`wallet_getPermissions`](/wallet/reference/wallet_getpermissions).
+If the permission is present, the result contains a permission with a `parentCapability` of `eth_accounts`.
+It comes with a caveat of `restrictReturnedAccounts`, an array of all the accounts the user allows for this snap.
+The following is an example `eth_accounts` permission:

 ```json
 {